Main image: Multiple deep taper burn marks on the oak door to the nave at St Mary the Virgin & All Saints, Boxley, Kent

 The Archaeology of Ritual & Magic

 Later, his work in the capital meant that he came into regular contact with buildings from all periods and he began to note ‘unusual’ deposits or artefacts found within the vernacular architecture of the 16th and 17th centuries.
-He gradually came to the conclusion that buried witch bottles, concealed boots and shoes, mummified cats and concealed charms were not ‘disparate’ phenomena but were, in fact, all elements of what would become known as ‘ritual house protection.’
-He believed that the householders had intentionally inserted the objects to act either as prophylactics, apotropaics to avert the evil eye or they had been understood by the occupiers to have functioned simply as ‘good luck’ charms.
-Convinced as he was, Merrifield still waited until after his retirement to publish the book – such was the attitude to ‘magic’ and ‘ritual’ within the archaeological community at the time.
-Although he had a wide appreciation of most of the categories of ritual house protection, he had only just begun to understand the significance of apotropaic graffiti and may have been unaware of the phenomenon of ritual taper burns.
-This was more to do with the fact that buildings archaeology as a discipline was still in its infancy, and until recently built structures had not been placed under the minute scrutiny as they are today.
+He gradually came to the conclusion that buried witch bottles, concealed boots and shoes, mummified cats and hidden charms were not ‘disparate’ phenomena but were, in fact, all elements of what would become known as ‘ritual house protection.’
+He believed that the objects had been intentionally inserted into the buildings to act either as all-purpose prophylactics or to act as apotropaics meant to avert the evil eye or maleficium.
+The occupants may have believed that they functioned simply as ‘good luck’ charms.
+Convinced as he was, Merrifield still waited until after his retirement to publish the book – such was the negative attitude to the terms ‘magic’ and ‘ritual’ within the archaeological community at the time.
+Although he had a wide appreciation of most of the categories of ritual house protection, he had only just begun to understand the significance of apotropaic graffiti and seems to have been unaware of the phenomenon of ritual taper burn marks.
+This was more to do with the fact that buildings archaeology as a discipline was still in its infancy, and built structures had not been placed under the minute scrutiny that they are today.

 Timothy Easton: Ritual Marks on Timber

-A breakthrough occurred in the late 1990’s, when Timothy Easton, a buildings historian and a student of Merrifield’s, began to notice the repetition of certain symbols carved into house timbers of buildings dating to between the 16th and 18th centuries in and around Suffolk.2 In his article, ‘Ritual Marks on Historic Timber’ (1999) he recorded the symbols on the timber elements which he believed had been made using a carpenters rase-knife; a very specific tool which leaves deeply-cut, prominent marks.
-The tool was the sort only owned by a craftsman and probably to obtain one would have ben out of the financial reach of most peasants and non-craftsmen.
+A breakthrough occurred in the late 1990’s, when Timothy Easton, a buildings historian and a student of Merrifield’s, began to notice the repetition of certain symbols carved into the timbers of houses dating to between the 16th and 18th centuries in and around Suffolk.
+In his article, ‘Ritual Marks on Historic Timber’ (1999) he recorded the symbols on the timber elements which he believed had been made using a carpenters rase-knife; a very specific tool which leaves deeply-cut, prominent marks.
+The tool was the sort only owned by a craftsman to obtain one would have been beyond the financial reach of most peasants and non-craftsmen.

 Marian Marks